 How to Become a Crisis Intervention Counselor

-Paths to become crisis intervention counselor typically follow a variation of these 6 steps but some steps may not be necessary depending on your circumstance.
+Paths to becoming a crisis intervention counselor typically follow a variation of these 6 steps, but some steps may not be necessary depending on your circumstances.
 See a detailed explanation of each step below.

 Crisis intervention counselors help those who have experienced trauma navigate what they’re feeling and use coping methods to stay safe and maintain positive mental health.
 According to the American Institute of Health Care Professionals, there are many causes of crisis, including national disasters, shootings and violence, post-traumatic stress disorder (PTSD), rape, child abuse, sexual abuse, community crisis, substance abuse, unemployment, terminal illness and developmental crisis.

-Stressful, jarring events like these can lead those who experience them to harm themselves or others, experience prolonged mental health issues or suicidal ideation.
+Stressful, jarring events like these can lead those who experience them to harm themselves or others, experience prolonged mental health issues, or experience suicidal ideation.
 Crisis counselors help victims cope after events like these and refer them to services, if necessary.

-People who have a passion for helping others and who want to improve the mental health of individuals and those in communities that are experiencing crisis can learn how to become a crisis counselor.
+People who have a passion for helping others and want to improve the mental health of individuals and communities experiencing crises can learn how to become crisis counselors.

 Sponsored Online Mental Health Counseling Programs